National Association for Women's Suffrage (Sweden): Organization

+Methods

 The Swedish Society for Women's Suffrage regarded the more violent methods of the British Suffragettes to be non-constructive and did not wish to be associated with them, as they feared that this would erase all sympathy for the issue.
 Only one street demonstration was ever organised by the society.
 After a motion of women's suffrage was voted down in 1918, the participants marched with three banners representing people without the right to vote.
 The first banner showed a male criminal in prison; the second a male patient in a mental hospital; and the third banner the respected author Selma Lagerlöf, member of the Royal Swedish Academy.
 This demonstration was organized by Frigga Carlberg of the Gothenburg section, which was the most radical of the sections.
 It was also Carlberg who once invited Sylvia Pankhurst as a speaker.
 These were exceptions.

 The general media image of the women demanding women's suffrage was a non-feminine, masculine and homosexual woman.
 Because of this, the Swedish Society for Women's Suffrage thought it wise to reject this prejudice by recommending their members to try to dress femininely during their activism.

 The LKPR primarily used the method of building opinion by using the press, making public speeches, handing out leaflets and by applying pressure on politicians and decision makers.
 The Bergman-Österbergska samhällskurserna (Bergman-Österberg Citizen Courses), financed by Martina Bergman Österberg, informed women of their rights and prepared them for a future as political voters, and they published their own paper, Rösträtt för kvinnor (Women's Suffrage) in 1912–1919.

+Political affiliations

 The LKPR was formally a politically neutral organisation.
 The society was chaired by Lydia Wahlström (conservative), Signe Bergman (social democrat), teacher Anna Whitlock and Ann-Margret Holmgren (liberal).
 It was supported by women with both left- and right-wing political sympathies.
 In practice, the political neutrality was abandoned by the resolution of 20 June 1911, when the LKPR decided to form a voters' boycott against all politicians opposing women's suffrage and support those in favor.
 In reality, this meant that the organization was no longer politically neutral, as the main opposition of women's suffrage was the Conservatives, while Liberals and the Social Democrats were in favor of women's suffrage as soon as full male suffrage had been introduced, which had been made in 1909.